EBNSchindi/slide_assistant/presentation/projects/beispiel-projekt/markdown/optimized/team.md

 # Team

-## Komponente 1: Inhalt

-- Punkt 1
+## Component 1
-- Punkt 2
-- Punkt 3

-## Komponente 2: Details

-- Detail A
-- Detail B
+- The team consists of 5 experts.